danljuarez/ms-sql-queries/README.md

 Result: <br/>
 ![](./screenshots/screenshot-02.jpg)

-## AdventureWorks – SQL Query Demos
+## AdventureWorks - SQL Query Demos
-- List all employees with their ID, name, job title, department, gender, and corresponding highest total sales by year and month.
+- This MS-SQL script list all employees with their name, job title, department and corresponding highest total sales by year and month.

     **Take a Look**: